 Forcing the limerent spouse to stay in the marriage can backfire

-Forcing the limerent spouse to stay in the marriage by threat of financial hardship, loss of child custody and other such threats might persuade them to stay, but this is often short-lived as it often leads to resentment and anger toward the spouse who is seen as the murderer of what the limerent experiencer felt was true love.
+Forcing the limerent spouse to stay in the marriage by the threat of financial hardship, loss of child custody and other such threats might persuade them to stay, but this is often short-lived as it often leads to resentment and anger toward the spouse who is seen as the murderer of what the limerent experiencer felt was true love.

-That is why it is ideal that the experiencer come to the realization of the concept of Limerence on their own or at least isn’t choosing to stay in the marriage simply to avoid negatives.
+That is why it is ideal that the experiencer comes to the realization of the concept of Limerence on their own or at least isn’t choosing to stay in the marriage simply to avoid negatives.

 It is important that the staying spouse understands what is going on and what needs to go on in the mind of the experiencer in order to save the marriage.

 What to do if you are married but limerent for someone else?